isabella232/sign-integrations.en/help/workday/install.md

 ![](images/user-permissions-edit1-575.png)

-## Configure the [!DNT Workday] tenant {#configure-workday}
+## Configure the [!DNL Workday] tenant {#configure-workday}

-To complete the connection between the [!DNT Workday] tenant and Adobe Sign, we need to establish a trusted relationship between the services.
+To complete the connection between the [!DNL Workday] tenant and Adobe Sign, we need to establish a trusted relationship between the services.
 Once done, we can add a Review Document Step that enables the signature process through Adobe Sign.

 >[!NOTE]
 >
->Adobe Sign is branded as Adobe Document Cloud throughout the [!DNT Workday] environment.
+>Adobe Sign is branded as Adobe Document Cloud throughout the [!DNL Workday] environment.

 To establish the trusted relationship:

-1. Log in to [!DNT Workday] as an account administrator.
+1. Log in to [!DNL Workday] as an account administrator.
 1. Open the **[!UICONTROL Edit Tenant Setup - Business Processes]** page.
 1. Locate the [!UICONTROL eSignature Configuration] section:

     ![](images/esignature_configurations.png)